 If you are conscious but cannot consume sugar orally, you can self-administer glucagon.
-If you are unconscious, someone else will need to inject the glucagon into muscle, or administer BAQSIMI to the nostril.
+If you are unconscious, someone else will need to inject the glucagon into muscle or administer nasal glucagon to the nostril.
 If hospitalized, an injection may be given intravenously.
 Always contact emergency services if glucagon is administered in an emergency situation.

 In management –

-In cases of hypoglycemia (low blood sugar), glucagon allows the body to release sugar into the blood stream, so BGLs elevate to a safer range.
+In cases of hypoglycemia (low blood sugar), glucagon allows the body to release sugar into the blood stream, so blood glucose levels can elevate to a safer range.
 Consult a physician to see if it would be helpful to use glucagon in glycemic overshoot prevention.
-It is important to note that glucagon will not work effectively if a person has been consuming alcohol.
+It is important to note that glucagon may not work effectively if a person has been consuming alcohol.

 How to store glucagon?

-When not in use, (ie still in powder form) the glucagon kit or BAQSIMI inhaler should be stored at room temperature.
+When not in use glucagon should be stored at room temperature.
 Do not freeze or refrigerate and keep away from direct sunlight.
-If using for mini-dosing, mixed glucagon can be stored in the refrigerator for 24 hours.
+If using for mini-dosing, opened glucagon can be stored in the refrigerator for 24 hours.